Florals for spring? Groundbreaking.

 An early look at summer

 Although it is subject to change, the NOAA also released predictions for the summer months.
-Researchers forecast above average temperatures through July, with lower-than-average precipitation.
+Researchers forecast above average temperatures through August, with higher temps in the forecast.
+A scorcher.